 To identify which of these problems may be the source of your smelly garbage disposal, use the solutions provided in the sections below.
 Begin by exploring the possibility of a clog, then move on to biofilm buildup, and finally to potential p-trap problems.
 When in doubt, it is always a good idea to hire a professional in your area.

 Never fear: The culprits behind garbage disposal odor are all fairly easy to take care of.
 In this section, we explore solutions to the three most common sources of garbage disposal odor mentioned above.

-- Clearing a Clog: If you’ve determined that a simple garbage disposal clog is to blame for the unpleasant smell coming from your drain, you’ll first want to turn off the unit and shut off the power.
+- Clearing a Clog: If you’ve determined that a simple garbage disposal clog is to blame for the unpleasant smell coming from your drain, you’ll first want to turn off the unit and the power.
 Use a flashlight to inspect the clog, and then use pliers, a long dowel, or another appropriate tool to dislodge the clog.
-Don’t use common drain-cleaning chemicals to unclog your garbage disposal, as many of these are highly corrosive and may damage rubber or plastic parts.
+Don’t use common drain-cleaning chemicals to unclog your garbage disposal.
+Many of these are highly corrosive and may damage rubber or plastic parts.
 Wait 15 minutes for the motor of your garbage disposal to cool, then run your disposal with flowing water.